jngaravitoc/nba/README.md

-# nba
+# NBA

-N-body analysis (nba) is a python package that containt several routines to analyze n-body simulations of galaxies.
+N-body Analysis (NBA) is a python package desing to analyze N-body simulations of galaxies.

 ## Installation: